nsiccha/monster/README.md

 A better approach appears to be to enforce the sum-to-X constraints by reducing the number of parameters by one for each constraint, as described by @bob-carpenter (personal communication).
-This is implemented in https://github.com/nsiccha/monster/blob/master/stan/hard_unconstrained_monster.stan and a sample output is https://github.com/nsiccha/monster/blob/master/figs/hard_unconstrained_monster_sd%3D1/incremental.png (with SD truncation but nu=2) or https://github.com/nsiccha/monster/blob/master/figs/hard_unconstrained_monster_sd%3Dinf_nu%3D4/incremental.png (without any truncation but nu=4).
+This is implemented in a [tentative model](https://github.com/nsiccha/monster/blob/master/stan/hard_unconstrained_monster.stan) and a sample outputs are [with SD truncation but nu=2](https://github.com/nsiccha/monster/blob/master/figs/hard_unconstrained_monster_sd%3D1/incremental.png) or [without any truncation but nu=4](https://github.com/nsiccha/monster/blob/master/figs/hard_unconstrained_monster_sd%3Dinf_nu%3D4/incremental.png).